brugr/dotfiles-old/README.md

 # .dotfiles

 This is a bare git repo with my dotfiles for use on multiple distros with ZSH.
+Can also be used on macOS with [linuxify](https://github.com/fabiomaia/linuxify).

 ## How to install